ksh0430/active-deploy/labs/ActiveDeployUsageLabs-Lab1-gui.md

 - Make sure you have satisfied the prerequisite steps listed on the main lab page
 - Make sure you have a running application in Bluemix.
 If need be, use the SampleApp steps on the main lab page.

+**Reference:**
+* You can see all the Dashboard screen references [here](https://github.com/IBM-Bluemix/active-deploy/tree/master/labs/ActiveDeployUsageLabs-Dashboard-Screens.md)

 ##Steps

 1. Go to the Bluemix Dashboard and click on the Active Deploy service tile.
 When the Active Deploy Dashboard loads, create a new deployment.